mvz/mdv/README.md

 ## Dependencies

-MDV needs some additional software installed in o
+MDV needs some additional software installed in order to work.

 ### Debian